-Unlike dip-brazing, vacuum brazing is not plagued with dip-brazing salts that invariably leach out over time and contaminate the vacuum systems in which those assemblies are used.
+Unlike dip-brazing, vacuum brazing is not plagued with salts that invariably leach out over time and contaminate the vacuum systems in which those assemblies are used.
 Also, if welding versus brazing is a concern, please take a look at the photo below showing the difference of a homogenous joint versus a welded joint.

-At Altair Technologies, the process of vacuum brazing is highly controlled and boasts a nearly perfect first-pass yield.
+This process of vacuum brazing is highly controlled and boasts a nearly perfect first-pass yield.
 We are able to help customers save costs and time with our batch processing capabilities.
 For one of our semiconductor ESC Cooling Assemblies, we brazed over 2,700 consecutive assemblies with a perfect 100% yield.